-Johnson Controls named one of 'World's Most Ethical Companies' for seventh consecutive year
+Johnson Controls Named One of 'World's Most Ethical Companies' for Seventh Consecutive Year

-Johnson Controls, a global diversified company in the building and automotive industries, has been named one of the “World's Most Ethical Companies” for the seventh consecutive year by the Ethisphere Institute.
+MILWAUKEE, March 6, 2013 /PRNewswire/ -- Johnson Controls, a global diversified company in the building and automotive industries, has been named one of the "World's Most Ethical Companies" for the seventh consecutive year by the Ethisphere Institute.
 Ethisphere is dedicated to the creation, advancement and sharing of best practices in business ethics, corporate social responsibility, anti-corruption and sustainability.

 "Johnson Controls is honored to be named one of the world's most ethical companies.
 This recognition is a tribute to our 170,000 employees around the world, recognizing their commitment to customer satisfaction, sustainability and integrity," said Jerry Okarma, vice president, secretary and general counsel for Johnson Controls.